hitoming/Dalk_Iceberg-dome_correction-classification-area_volume_relationship-main/README.txt

 	Data files: DOM, DEM, roi.shp, UAV data, and model data

+The boundary and geometric data of icebergs are provided.
+Due to the large data volume, 10m resolution DEM and DOM data are provided for reference.
+Please contact us via email if you need higher resolution data.
 Clone the repository: https://github.com/hitoming/Dalk_Iceberg-dome_correction-classification-area_volume_relationship-main.git

 License:This project is open-source under the MIT License.